 Most of the air purifiers have a CADR rating.
 The easiest way to determine the right size of the air purifier for your room is to use the following formula:

 CADR x 1.55 = Square footage of your room.

 If you follow this formula, you’ll get the fastest air purification results for your room.

-Each unit has 3 CADR values: smoke, pollen, and dust.
+Each unit has 3 CADR values: ssmoke, pollen, and dust.
 Most of the time, they are the same.
 If they are not, pick the smallest one for the most accurate results.
 It doesn’t mean that an air purifier with a low CADR rating won’t clean a large room.
 It will just take longer for it to do it.